opentable/slate/source/index.md

 Other points of note:

-* The href fiedld in the reservation supplied by OpenTable when booking the reservation will remain valid only if OpenTable receives a valid response to its POST call to the reservation endpoint.
+* The href field in the reservation supplied by OpenTable when booking the reservation will remain valid only if OpenTable receives a valid response to its POST call to the reservation endpoint.
 * The res_id field MUST be populated and returned by the partner API if the reservation is created in the partner's reservation system.
 * Should there be a communication break prior ro OpenTable receiving a 201 (or other) response then OpenTable will attempt at least one retry to create the reservation.
 The retry attempt will have the same unique href as was specified in the first attempt at reservation creation.

-###URL DETAIL
+### URL DETAIL

 `http://<partner_callback_url>/reservation/<reservation_id>`

-## Receiving updates
+## Receiving Updates

 OpenTable will PUT a reservation update message should any of the following reservation fields change.

 * Party Size
 * Reservation date and/or time

-Providers should acknowledge the PUT with a 200 and update the sequence-id with a neew value in order to help protect against collisions.
+Providers should acknowledge the PUT with a 200 and update the sequence-id with a new value in order to help protect against collisions.

-###URL DETAIL
+### URL DETAIL

 `http://<partner_callback_url>/reservation/<reservation_id>`

-###ENTITY
+### ENTITY

 see **Reservations** section above